melodyguan/enas/README.md

 To run the experiments on CIFAR-10, please first download the [dataset](https://www.cs.toronto.edu/~kriz/cifar.html).
 Again, all hyper-parameters are specified in the scripts that we descibe below.

-To run the ENAS experiments on the _macro space_ as described in our paper, please use the following scripts:
+To run the ENAS experiments on the _macro search space_ as described in our paper, please use the following scripts:
 ```
 ./scripts/cifar10_macro_search.sh
 ./scripts/cifar10_macro_final.sh